 -

-"SATURN RETURN is a shining example of tonal precision...this writer manages to satirize the absurdity of Paisley's world with a sense of compassion that prevents the comedy from feeling cheap or caricaturish....and in their impressive detail, the various US settings take full advantage of the road trip format.
+"SATURN RETURN is a shining example of tonal precision...this writer manages to satirize the absurdity of Paisley's world with a sense of compassion that prevents the comedy from feeling cheap or caricatureish....and in their impressive detail, the various US settings take full advantage of the road trip format.
 The central roles stand to entice some formidable talent (Paisley is a particularly delightful comedic vehicle), and life as a low-to-mid budget studio crowd-pleaser is hardly unrealistic.
 Separately, the project will also serve as a particularly versatile writing sample.
 While most calling card specs demonstrate a singular focus, the textured comedic tone shows off the writer's talent for the low-brow, the cerebral, and the non-sequitur in equal measure." - The Blacklist

 -